 Below is what you may get when you run your report.
 You can see all the months in a straight line.

-However, you want to see the years on top of each other, something like this to identify trends or seasonality.
+However, you want to see the years on top of each other, something like the below to allow for comparing years in the Excel Pivot Chart (easier to spot any trends or seasonality).

 To achieve this you need to make use of the Grouping feature of Pivot Tables.